The sport is split into National and International competition levels.

 The National levels

-- BE80(T) is the introductory level of the sport and the maximum height of show jumping and cross country fences is 80 cm.
+- BE80(T) is the introductory level of the sport, the maximum height of show jumping fences are 85cm and 80cm for cross country fences.
 The 'T' stands for training, and competitors have access to a BE Accredited Coach at all events running these classes.

-- BE90 level competition requires combinations to jump fences with a maximum height of 90cm.
+- BE90 level competition sees a maximum height show jump at 95cm and the cross country is a maximum of 90cm.

-- BE100 Plus classes are a step up from BE100 before BE105, they have a Novice level dressage test but a BE100 level show jumping and cross country (maximum height of fences is 100cm)
+- BE100 Plus classes are a step up from BE100 before BE105, they have a Novice level dressage test but a BE105 level show jumping and BE100 level cross country

 - BE105 is a bridge between BE100 and Novice classes.
-The dressage test is Novice level and the maximum height of fences is 105cm.
+The dressage test is Novice level and the maximum height of fences for the show jumping is 110cm and for the cross country is 105cm.

-- Novice (N) level has show jumping and cross country fences with a maximum height of 110cm.
+- Novice (N) level classes have a maximum height of fences for the show jumping at 115cm, and cross country fences with a maximum height of 110cm.

 - Advanced Intermediate (AI) classes have an Advanced level dressage test and show jumping course (at a maximum height of 120cm, but an Intermediate level cross country course.

 - Advanced level (A) is the top level of National eventing competition.
-The maximum height of fences on any Advanced course is 120cm.
+The maximum height of show jumping fences are 1.30cm, and on cross country, the maximum height is 1.20cm.

 Special class codes